10:30 am Sunday Worship

 As we said last week, the angels aren’t merely stating a fact, they’re making a demand here, “Let glory be to God in the highest.”
 Or another way to say it is a command there that might be assumed or inserted is, give glory to God in the highest.
 It’s appropriate here that angels are the ones who have called us to give glory to God.
 The holy angels are utterly obedient to the divine will.

 Nevertheless, it’s angels, sinless and undefiled.
-It’s angels, holy and pure.
-They are the first creatures to call men to praise God in light of this special birth of Jesus Christ.
+It’s angels, holy and pure, they are the first creatures to call men to praise God in light of this special birth of Jesus Christ.
 J. C. Ryle wrote this, “The angels know what misery sin has brought into creation.
 They know the blessedness of heaven and the privilege of an open door into it.
 This shows us the deep love and compassion, which the angels feel toward poor, lost men.
 They rejoice at the glorious prospect of many souls being saved and many brands plucked from the burning fire.”
 End quote.

 That’s exactly right.
 That’s exactly right.
 These angels have watched in horror as sin has torn the world apart.
 And even though they don’t fully understand the things into which they look, they do wonder that God created man a little lower than the angels, but he created man to glorify God and give full praise and glory to him and here they are seeing the, the prospect of this coming to fulfillment in Jesus Christ.

 So, it’s entirely fitting, it’s completely appropriate that a company of the angelic army, those who do God’s will.
 That they would call the shepherds to glorify God here.
 That an angel would announce the birth of our Savior to the shepherds.
 And notice what they do.
 They likewise, these shepherds, they go and worship.
 Like the angels in heaven, the shepherds also do his will.
-The angel of the Lord assumed that they would obey in verse 12.
+Angel of the Lord assumed that they would obey in verse 12.
 That’s a future tense.
 It’s an indicative.
 It’s an assumption of fact.

 It said, “This will be the sign for you,” assuming that they would go and look at it.
 No need to command, no need to urge, no need to put pressure on them.
 The shepherds wanted to go.
-They wanted to see this Messiah for themselves, one wrapped in swaddling cloths, lying in a manger.
-Because he was, after all, born for them.
-And that’s where we see that among believers, among those with whom God is pleased, verse 14.
-With those God has chosen, that’s where we see the demand of God and the desire of believing people come together.
+They wanted to see this Messiah for themselves, one wrapped in swaddling cloths, lying in a manger, because he was, after all, born for them.
+And that’s where we see that among believers, among those with whom God is pleased, verse 14, with those God has chosen, that’s where we see the demand of God and the desire of believing people come together.
 God’s demand and our desire come together to bring glory to God in the highest.

 Every day, God pours out his goodness and his kindness on all mankind.
 He gives air to breathe, he gives food to eat, he gives us families to belong to, relationships to enjoy.
 God has poured out his common grace on all people, showering his blessings on all humanity, even on those who hate him.
-The atheists, who vehemently deny him.
-And the secularists who consider him with, like a shrug of indifference.
+The atheists, who vehemently deny him and the secularists who consider him with, like a shrug of indifference.
 All of them partake daily, hourly, even minute by minute of God’s common grace.
 Men fail to honor God as God.
 They fail to give him thanks and that’s a sin because they ought to.
 The fact of God’s common grace, it creates a moral demand for all humanity.

 “God’s demand and our desire come together to bring glory to God in the highest.”